StephenGenusa/Crestron-Device-Documenter/README.md

 - General help capture regex improved to handle more devices
 - Automatic detection of Crestron devices using UDP using -alc option
 - If working via VPN or router that prevents UDP, use the -ala option to determine active devices on network, test each device for Crestron console and build documentation for all devices that provide console
-- Support for SSH added (first pass; needs testing)
+- Support for SSH added (first pass; needs additional testing)

 ## Example Program Usage ##